janmonschke/aweekinthewoods/content/blog/france/gorges-du-verdon/index.md

 ![We seem to attract dogs everywhere we go](./images/03-we-seem-to-attract-dogs-everywhere.jpg)
 <span class="image-caption">We seem to attract dogs everywhere we go</span>

+The village of Bargème was even smaller than we expected.
+It's just a couple houses, an old church, the old castle and a cute restaurant.
+If we had not had our own lunch with us, we would have definitely checked out the restaurant.
+The views we had from the castle back into the valley were stunning and we took our time relaxing there for quite some time.

 ![Made it to Château Sabran de Pontèves](./images/03-arrived-at-the-castle.jpg)
 <span class="image-caption">Made it to Château Sabran de Pontèves</span>

 ![Mingling with more horses on the way back](./images/03-mingling-with-more-horses.jpg)
 <span class="image-caption">Mingling with more horses on the way back</span>

+On the way back we could see rain clouds in the far distance coming our way so we hurried up a bit but made it back just in time for the rain to start.
+In the well protected tent we had another lovely dinner and our final hot shower at that nice campsite.
+The owners were super lovely, answering all out questions and just generally nice to talk to.
+They even offered to drive us to the next campsite on our trip because we would have to walk on the street for a long time which we dreaded a lot.
+And who are we to not take them up on that offer?

 ### <a name='section4'></a>Roundtrip to Trigance from Camping Verdon Carajuan (??km)